 Pecos is home to mammals ranging from the small Colorado chipmunk to the large elk.
 Some of the more common mammals you may see are the rock squirrel and the deer.
 Rarely seen, but can be present in the park are mountain lions and black bears.
+The park is even home to some creatures of the night, ringtails and bats!
 As you walk our trails, you may get lucky enough to see some of these creatures, or at the very least, the signs they leave behind.

 Fish and Amphibians